smjcrane/scheduling-app/README.md

 npx playwright test
 ```

-These are currently highly dependent on specific values in the database.
+The tests expect specific values to be in the database.
+To set up a test database instance, run `tests/init.ts`.
+This will overwrite the entire database.